-The colour picker for choosing your own colours is provided by the browser and are not part of the Adaptable Blotter
+The colour picker for choosing your own colours is provided by the browser and are not part of AdapTable

 This function allows you to quickly style a column so that it always appears with the colours and font properties you specify.